-Could White Sox Move To South Loop?
+White Sox To South Loop?
+Their Alderperson Wants To Keep Them In Neighborhood

 The Sun-Times’ reported this week the South Side team is in “serious talks” to relocate from Guaranteed Rate Field in Bridgeport to a baseball-only stadium built on The 78, a massive vacant, riverfront development site near Roosevelt Road and Clark Street.

-Prominent developer Related Midwest owns the land, which was also floated as a casino site before Bally’s won the contract to locate it in River West.
+Prominent developer Related Midwest owns the land, which was also floated as a casino site before Bally’s won the contract to build it in River West.

 Ald.
-Pat Dowell (3rd), whose ward includes site, which is named for what could be the city’s official 78th community area, said in a statement she will “meet soon” with Related Midwest “to discuss the possibility of a stadium being built for the Chicago White Sox.”
+Pat Dowell (3rd), whose ward includes the site named for what could be the city’s 78th official community area, said in a statement she will “meet soon” with Related Midwest “to discuss the possibility of a stadium being built for the Chicago White Sox.”

 “As is my standard with any proposed project in the 3rd Ward, I reserve comment until a formal development application has been submitted and my constituents have an opportunity to review and offer their informed feedback,” Dowell said in the statement.